gher-uliege/drifter-raspberry-pi/README.md

 ## First step

-Determine the Raspberry pi IP address and connect via SSH.
+Determine the Raspberry pi IP address (see WiFi router access logs) and connect via SSH.

 These are the basic shell commands: